nikolaospapathanasiou/AssetTracker/README.md

 - The side panel is a single state value (`view` / `edit` / `create`), so impossible combinations can't happen.
 - The list and the map run separate queries: the list pages 25 at a time, the map asks for up to 500 in view.
 If there are more, the map says so instead of silently dropping markers.
 - The chip counts are a third query on the same filters.
 It is cached under the same `assets` key, so a create or an edit refreshes the counts along with everything else.

-**Leaflet.** Mature, small, no API key, and plenty for ~150 points.
-I used circle markers: color-coded by status, no marker image files to bundle, and drawn in priority order so a critical asset is never hidden behind an OK one in a dense area.
-MapLibre would be the pick for vector tiles or thousands of points.

-## Deliberately skipped

-- Auth, mobile layout, deployment, accessibility audit (out of scope per the brief).
-- Marker clustering.
-With the data grouped in four cities, clustering would be the next UX improvement.
-- Frontend tests.
-With limited time, the tests go where bugs are most likely and most costly: the geo queries and validation rules, tested against a real PostGIS database.
-Next would be a form test (server errors map onto fields) and a Playwright smoke test.
-- Text search, sorting options, bulk edits.
-- Migration tooling. `schema.sql` is idempotent (`IF NOT EXISTS`); a real project would use node-pg-migrate or similar.

-## What I'd do next

-1. Marker clustering, and draw the area/radius search on the map.
-2. Optimistic concurrency for edits (`version` column, 409 on conflict).
-3. Keyset pagination and an OpenAPI spec generated from the Zod schemas.
-4. Inspection history as its own table instead of a single `last_inspected_at`.